 This will mean that the loading of the flags happens in the background.
 The downside of this is that when your function is first invoked, it may have the default value of the flag, not what it has been set to remotely: this is not always what you want, but if it works for you - great.
 This could work if your function does a bunch of things before it gets to checking any flags.
 If this does not work for you - the next option could.
 Option 2: Use config as code for embedded experiments/flags Another interesting capability of CloudBees Feature Management is config as code: this means that any time you change the state of flags in an “experiment” the change can be stored back to a source code repository.
 In App Settings>Integrations you setup a connection to a repository:

-The flags will be stored as (YAML) files in your (GitHub) project (the Production CloudBees Feature Management environment will be stored on the master branch, if you have a Staging, it will be stored on the Staging branch, etc).
+The flags will be stored as (YAML) files in your (GitHub) project (the Production CloudBees Feature Management environment will be stored on the controller branch, if you have a Staging, it will be stored on the Staging branch, etc).
 Every flag change can then trigger a CI/CD pipeline to republish your function along with the new flag settings.
 CloudBees Feature Management calls this embedded experiments and there are build tool plugins from available to automatically package up the CloudBees Feature Management config for you so that when you then use your flags are runtime - it looks locally for the embedded config first.
 This is a perfect match for Serverless environments if you absolutely must eliminate startup latency, but obviously is a little more work than the other options above.
 Signup for a free CloudBees Feature Management trial